Sondra Perry: Black Girl as a Landscape (2010)

 In Perry's single-channel video installation, Black Girl as a Landscape, the camera slowly pans over the silhouette of a horizontally framed girl, abstracting her body.
 Perry states this intended to reflect her interest in "the possibility of abstraction as a way of creating dimensionality that connections individual bodies to larger visual and environmental ecologies."

 Red Summer (2010)

 This photo series depicts Perry's grandparents in their backyard obscured by smoke bombs.
 The photographs reflect the physical destruction seen in cities such as Washington and Chicago during the race riots of 1919, referred to as Red Summer.

 Double Quadruple Etcetera Etcetera I (2013)

 Exhibited at the Studio Museum in Harlem, Double Quadruple Etcetera Etcetera I showcases a 30-second loop of a man dancing in a white room looped over 9 minutes.
 The video was also featured in the Seattle Art Museum's show Disguise: Masks and Global African Art, which toured at the Fowler Museum at UCLA and the Brooklyn Museum in New York, after its Seattle debut.
+It is now available for public viewing at the Solomon R. Guggenheim Museum, as a part of their exhibition titled Going Dark: The Contemporary Figure at the Edge of Visibility from October 2023 until April 2024.